AldoDominguezCha/LearningNotesAllTopics/GitAndGitHub/GitAndGithub.md

 - ### Git HEAD

-> **HEAD** represents a reference to a branch pointer, and a branch pointer is simply where a branch currently is, a commit as a location. **HEAD** can also be understood as the current branch.
+> **HEAD** represents a reference to a branch pointer, and a branch pointer is simply where a branch currently is, the last commit of the branch. **HEAD** can also be understood as the current branch.

 <div style="page-break-after: always;"></div>